realgeoffrey/knowledge/网站前端/gulp使用/README.md

     </summary>
 2. Gulp settings for tasks: [gulpfile.js](gulp/gulpfile.js)

-    >[BrowserSync](https://www.browsersync.io/) is working with ajax.
-Blocking ajax will stop browserSync, such as [Mock.js](https://github.com/nuysoft/Mock).
+    >[BrowserSync](https://www.browsersync.io/) is working with AJAX.
+Blocking AJAX will stop browserSync, such as [Mock.js](https://github.com/nuysoft/Mock).
 3. Do not `watch` too many files(such as *node_modules* folder), to avoid checking too many files so that the watch task will take huge time.
 4. [.eslintrc.js](gulp/.eslintrc.js) is for ESLint.
 5. [.babelrc](gulp/.babelrc) is for Babel.